 The university is committed to reducing the risk of COVID-19 for its students, faculty and staff.
-UW–Madison’s strategy will rely on a rigorous approach to testing, cleaning, face covering and symptom monitoring, all aimed at keeping the risk of disease as low as possible.
+UW–Madison’s strategy relies on a rigorous approach to testing, cleaning, face covering and symptom monitoring, all aimed at keeping the risk of disease as low as possible.

 Testing is key to identifying infection and keeping it from spreading.
-UW will implement a three-part testing plan:
+UW has implemented a three-part testing plan:

-- On-campus, drop-in testing centers will be available to the entire campus community.
-Visits will be unlimited and free of charge.
+- On-campus testing centers are available to the entire campus community.
+Visits are unlimited and free of charge.

-- Surveillance testing will track the prevalence of the virus on campus, including among those who are asymptomatic.
-Volunteer cohorts of 10 people will be tested on a rotating basis, with up to 2,000 people tested each week.
-This approach will allow us to identify problems quickly and target groups that may be at greatest risk.
+- Surveillance testing continues to track the prevalence of the virus on campus, including among those who are asymptomatic.
+Volunteer cohorts are being tested on a rotating basis, with up to 2,000 people tested each week.
+This approach allows us to identify problems quickly and target groups that may be at greatest risk.

-The university will employ contact tracers trained in conjunction with Public Health Madison & Dane County.
-Dedicated rooms with private bathrooms will be provided for students living on campus who test positive or may have been exposed to the virus and need to self-isolate or quarantine.
+The university has employed contact tracers trained in conjunction with Public Health Madison & Dane County.
+Dedicated rooms with private bathrooms are provided for students living on campus who test positive or may have been exposed to the virus and need to self-isolate or quarantine.

 Testing, while essential, is effective only when combined with four other precautions: face covering, physical distancing, cleaning/hygiene, and symptom monitoring.

-Everyone on campus will be required to wear face coverings in all indoor public spaces, including classrooms, and outside when physical distancing is not possible.
-Accommodations will be made for those unable to do this for medical reasons.
+Everyone on campus is required to wear face coverings in all indoor public spaces, including classrooms, and outside when physical distancing is not possible.
+Reasonable accommodations may be made for those unable to do this for medical reasons.

-Physical distancing, or remaining at least six feet apart, will be expected in all classrooms and where possible in public spaces and in workspaces.
+Physical distancing, or remaining at least six feet apart, is expected in all classrooms and where possible in public spaces and in workspaces.

-New procedures will be adopted to clean campus facilities.
-Students will be provided supplies to clean desks and seats before use and staff will be asked to clean their workspaces.
+New procedures have been adopted to clean campus facilities.
+Students are provided supplies to clean desks and seats before use and staff will be asked to clean their workspaces.

-Members of the campus community will be expected to monitor themselves for symptoms of COVID-19 daily and, if symptoms exist, immediately get tested and quarantine.
+Members of the campus community are expected to monitor themselves for symptoms of COVID-19 daily on the COVID Health Screen app and, if symptoms exist, immediately get tested and quarantine.
 COVID-19 educational sessions will be offered.

 Preserving the health of the campus community will be a broadly shared responsibility.
-Students, faculty and staff on campus during the 2020-21 academic year will be asked to adhere to a set of actions that protects their health and, even more importantly, protects the health of others on campus.
+Students, faculty and staff on campus during the 2020-21 academic year are asked to adhere to a set of actions that protects their health and, even more importantly, protects the health of others on campus.

 Equity and social justice concerns